 About Independent Power Projects

-Independent projects produce nearly 20,000 GWh a year
+Independent projects produce over 20,000 GWh a year

 BC Hydro acquires power from Independent Power Producers (IPPs) to help meet B.C.'s electricity needs.